Dours-d/Dours-d/README.md

-# Hi there, I'm [Your Name]! 👋
+# My GitHub Profile 🚀

+The Hijri date will appear here after the Action runs!
+---
-Welcome to my profile!
+Welcome to my page.